 Windows 7 - Manual Restore from Dell Factory Image

-Try this method if the automated Factory Restore procedure does not work.
+Try this method if the automated Factory Restore procedure

 If the factory-installed Dell Backup and Recovery Manager is missing or damaged, it may be possible

 to manually restore the factory image using Microsoft's ImageX utility.

 The procedure that follows assumes you have a copy of imagex.exe and you still have a Dell Recovery

 partition with a factory image on it.
 The factory image is located at c:\Dell\Image\factory.wim.

 Restoring the Factory Image will erase any user-installed programs and user data.

 Before proceeding, make sure you backup any user data you want to save (documents, pictures, music, etc.)